bright-dev/bright/doc/source/Storage.rst

 .. method:: Storage.addchains(iso)

     This method adds an isotope's decay chains or a single chain to the :attr:`isochains` set.
-    This functionality is protected and called automatically by :meth:`doCalc`.
+    This functionality is protected and called automatically by :meth:`calc`.

     Args:
         * `iso` (int or isochain):  The isotope or chain to add.
 If iso is an integer (zzaaam form),